 We stayed for the night at Wonga Beach Caravan Park located on the beach.
 Unfortunately, a few days ago there was a storm somewhere nearby and the waves were throwing a lot of mess ashore so Wonga Beach looked like a garbage dump.

-In addition to broken boards, sea grass and a bottle in which there can be a genie that fulfills your wishes (I know, I know too many fairy tales), you can also put together a new pair of shoes and a set of dishes, etc.
+In addition to broken boards, seagrass and a bottle in which there can be a genie that fulfils your wishes (I know, I know too many fairy tales), you can also put together a new pair of shoes and a set of dishes, etc.

 Marius was hoping to catch a fish at Wonga Beach, but he only pulled out pieces of seagrass, and he quickly became discouraged.
 We fell asleep hearing the waves gently hitting the sand.
 It was warm and small coconuts hit our trailer roof with quite a noise.
 It was good we did not install a solar battery on the roof!